samsonw/wp-grid-archives/readme.txt

 *Grid Archives* offers a grid style archives page for WordPress, just put "[grid_archives]" in your Post or Page to show the grid-style archives.

 View [live demo](http://blog.samsonis.me/archives)

-**NOTES:**
-**Grid Archives plugin is currently under actively development, current version may not be compatiable with your theme (color, page width etc, you may need to manually tweak it if it's not diplaying appropriately).
-Make Grid Archives more flexiable and compatible is the goal of the future version.**

 **For latest update, please check github repository:**
 **http://github.com/samsonw/wp-grid-archives**